KyroChi/pokemon-sprite-generator/README.md

 ```
 to set up the conda environment.
 Next run
 ```
+git-lfs pull
 python setup.py install
 ```
-to install the package for this codebase.
+to download the checkpoint files and install the package for this codebase.

 For inference you can now run
 ```